 We'd like to help you do the same.

-If you're wondering what profitable niches are worth starting an online business around, we've found 11 examples to get your wheels turning.
+If you're wondering what profitable niches make for great online businesses, we've found 11 examples to give you a good start.